hamptonpieryc/website/content/docs/club-rules.md

 **4.12.1** A member gives written notice to the Membership Secretary.

-**4.12.2** After 31st March if annual membership for the year are not fully paid, unless late payment has been agreed with the GMC.
+**4.12.2** After 31st March if annual fees for the year are not fully paid, unless late payment has been agreed with the GMC.
 There is no obligation on the Club to confirm the cessation in writing.